cetmix/oca-repair/repair_line_sequence/readme/CONTEXT.md

-Sometimes there may be a need to change the order of the lines in the repair order.
-For example you would like to arrange them in accordance with how the parts are be used in the repair.
+Sometimes you may need to change the order of lines in a repair order—for example, to arrange them in accordance with how the parts will be used during the repair.